Kadam-Tushar/Kadam-Tushar.github.io/content/about.md

 ## Hello, I'm Tushar 👋

-I work on ML systems at **[EarnIn](https://www.earnin.com/)** (a fintech startup) where I work on building ML systems that (hopefully) don’t break in production.
+I am a ML Engineer at **[EarnIn](https://www.earnin.com/)** (a fintech startup) where I work on building ML systems that (hopefully) don’t break in production.
 Before this, I was a **Data Scientist** at **[Mastercard](https://www.mastercard.co.in/en-in.html)**, diving deep into data-driven decision-making.
-I did my master’s from I[ndian Institute of Science (IISc)](https://iisc.ac.in/), Bangalore, where I spent a lot of time in ML research and managing my sleep schedule.
+I did my master’s from I[ndian Institute of Science (IISc)](https://iisc.ac.in/), Bangalore, where I spent a lot of time in ML research in the space of **LLMs, Gen AI, NLP**  also managing my sleep schedule.

-In this space, I share my thoughts on ML systems, deployment headaches, and all things Fintech.
+In this space, I share my thoughts on ML systems, deployment headaches, and all things about Fintech.
 Expect a mix of insights, experiments, and occasional rants about why models behave the way they do (or don’t).

 Also documenting about random topics that pique my curiosity—because why not?